Modeling and Analysis of a Coupled SIS Bi-Virus Model: Introduction

 The paper is organized as follows.
-We conclude this section by introducing all the notations used.
-The derivation of the coupled bi-virus model from a $4^n$-state Markov chain model is provided in Section~\ref{model}.
+The derivation of the coupled bi-virus model from a $4^n$-state Markov process is provided in Section~\ref{model}.
 The problems of interest and standing assumptions are formally stated in Section~\ref{sec:prob:formln}.
-The main results for the model developed in Section~\ref{model} are split across the next three sections: analysis of the DFE is given in Section~\ref{analysis}; persistence of a virus in the population is given in Section~\ref{analysis:persistence}; and analysis of various coexisting equilibria are provided in Section~\ref{analysis:endemic-coexistence}.
+The main results for the model developed in Section~\ref{model} are split across the next three sections: analysis of the disease-free equilibrium (DFE) is given in Section~\ref{analysis}; persistence of a virus in the population is given in Section~\ref{analysis:persistence}; analysis of various coexisting equilibria are provided in Section~\ref{analysis:endemic-coexistence}; and non-monotoncity of the coupled bivirus model is shown in Section~\ref{sec:no:monotone}.
 The theoretical findings are illustrated in Section~\ref{sec:sim}.
 A summary of the results of the paper, and some questions of possible interest to the wider community are given in Section~\ref{con}.
+We conclude this section by introducing all the notations to be used in the rest of the paper.